appanp/software-dev/01_terminology.md

 **Technical Debt**: The cost of implementing quick fixes or workarounds that need to be addressed later.
 It can lead to increased maintenance costs, decreased productivity, and reduced quality over time.
 For more info, refer to [this link](https://www.gartner.com/en/infrastructure-and-it-operations-leaders/topics/technical-debt).

 **Version Control System (VCS)**: Software that helps manage changes to source code over time.
 Some popular VCS tools are Git, SVN, and Mercurial.

+**Vertical Slice Architecture (VSA)**: In this style, my architecture is built around distinct requests, encapsulating and grouping all concerns from front-end to back.
+You take a normal "n-tier" or hexagonal/whatever architecture and remove the gates and barriers across those layers, and couple along the axis of change.
+For more info, refer to [this link](https://www.jimmybogard.com/vertical-slice-architecture/).